 The navigation/communication radios (nav coms), discussed more in the next chapter, permit the pilot to guide the aircraft directly and safely to its destination in both clear and cloudy conditions.

-The last three instruments-tachometer, oil pressure gauge, and oil temperature gauge-tell a pilot how the engine is operating.
+The last three instruments-tachometer, the oil pressure gauge, and the oil temperature gauge-tell a pilot how the engine is operating.
 Let’s look at the flight instruments first.

 1. Attitude Indicator